Arms Warrior DPS Easy Mode — Midnight Pre-Patch (12.0)

 becomes available.
 Against multiple targets, follow the same general priority,

-Sweeping Strikes and
+Sweeping Strikes on cooldown.

 - Cast